molovo/filthy/README.md

 ## Install

 Can be installed with `npm` or manually.
-Requires git 2.0.0+ and ZSH 4.3.17+.
+Requires git 1.7.10+ and ZSH 4.3.17+.

+(To show current tag/commit when head is detached, git 2.0.0+ is required.
+Otherwise it just shows 'no branch')

 ### npm